Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_Expansion_board/Seeeduino-XIAO-Expansion-Board.md

 - **[PDF]**[**Seeed Studio Expansion Base for XIAO_v1.0_SCH_200824**](https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/document/Seeeduino%20XIAO%20Expansion%20board_v1.0_SCH_200824.pdf)
 - **[SCH]**[**Seeed Studio Expansion Base for XIAO_v1.0_200824**](https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/document/Seeeduino%20XIAO%20Expansion%20board_v1.0_200824.sch)
 - **[BRD]**[**Seeed Studio Expansion Base for XIAO_v1.0_200824**](https://files.seeedstudio.com/wiki/Seeeduino-XIAO-Expansion-Board/document/Seeeduino%20XIAO%20Expansion%20board_v1.0_200824.brd)

+## FAQ

+### Q1: Does the PMIC on the XIAO Expansion board output power on the 5V pins?

+The PMIC does not output power; the 5V is directly sourced from the USB.
+The current provided on the 5V pin is equivalent to the current available from the USB connection.

 ## Tech Support & Product Discussion